Brake shoe

 A brake shoe is the part of a braking system which carries the brake lining in the drum brakes used on automobiles, or the brake block in train brakes and bicycle brakes.

 Automobile drum brake

 The brake shoe carries the brake lining, which is riveted or glued to the shoe.
 When the brake is applied, the shoe moves and presses the lining against the inside of the drum.
 The friction between lining and drum provides the braking effort.
 Energy is dissipated as heat.

 Modern cars have disc brakes all round, or discs at the front and drums at the rear.
-An advantage of discs is that they can dissipate heat more quickly than drums so there is less risk of overheating.
+An advantage of discs is that they can dissipate heat more quickly than drums, reducing the risk of overheating.

-The reason for retaining drums at the rear is that a drum is more effective than a disc as a parking brake.
+Drums are retained at the rear because they are more effective than discs as a parking brake.

 Railway tread brake

 The brake shoe carries the brake block.
 The block was originally made of wood but is now usually cast iron.
 When the brake is applied, the shoe moves and presses the block against the tread of the wheel.
 As well as providing braking effort this also "scrubs" the wheel and keeps it clean.
 This scrubbing causes wear and tear on the wheel tread and often causes brake squeal.
 Tread brakes on passenger trains have now largely been superseded by disc brakes.